 Pine or other softwood may release creosote or other toxic chemicals into the air and your pizza.
-You should use nice, simple hardwood for a distinct flavor and up to 3x more burn time than softwood.
+We recommend using a nice, simple hardwood like oak or maple for a distinct flavor and up to 3x more burn time than softwood.

 3. Check your temperature

 Your dough or crust type dictates the oven temperature, making a laser thermometer one of your essential kitchen tools.
-Some ovens are good at 500°F for the dough; others need to be up between 900°F-1000°.
+Some doughs require the oven to be as low as 500°F; others need to be up between 900°F-1000°.

 4. Place pizza close to flame